 Safe Drinking Water Act standards are designed to provide maximum protection for the public’s health.
 Surface water is treated according to these health based standards at the San Juan-Chama Surface Water treatment plant.
 Here’s how:

 - Water withdrawn from the Rio Grande is treated with a coagulant, ferric chloride, to remove particles.
-The particles bind together, becoming heavy and sink to the bottom.
 Polymer helps by making small particles clump together.

-- Next, a multistage filtration system is used to remove any remaining microscopic particles from the water. *Granular activated carbon (GAC) removes taste and odor compounds found in surface water.
+- A multistage filtration system is used to remove any remaining microscopic particles from the water.
+Granular activated carbon (GAC) removes taste and odor compounds found in surface water.

 The Water Authority uses advanced computer technologies to move water through the distribution system and monitor water quality.
 The entire treatment process is designed to provide drinking water that meets or exceeds all state and federal Safe Drinking Water Act standards for water quality.